 Pets aren't for everyone, especially when it comes to cats.
 While there are many laws regarding the proper containment of dogs, they don't typically apply to cats.
-Trespassing felines can destroy gardens by defecating or urinating in them, chase away birds from a feeder and be an all-around nuisance.
+Trespassing felines can destroy gardens by defecating or urinating on plants, kill or chase away birds from a feeder, and be an all-around nuisance.
 Fortunately, there are several humane ways of keeping a cat off a fence and out of the yard.

 A number of concentrated, scented oils are natural deterrents to cats.
-Citrus scents, including lemon, lime and orange, as well as eucalyptus and citronella, are offensive to a cat's nose.
+Citrus, including lemon, lime, and orange, as well as eucalyptus and citronella, are offensive to a cat's nose.
 Spraying these oils along the top of a fence can help deter cats from walking on it.
 However, the oils may need to be reapplied after a rain or periodically throughout the season to ensure their potency.

 Double-sided sticky tape is an easy method for deterring a cat from walking on a fence.
 Cats do not like anything that sticks to their paws or fur and therefore will avoid the area at all costs.
-This method works best on plastic or metal fences and may not adhere well to wood fences.
-The sticky tape may also require occasional replacement due to buildup of dust, dirt and pests over time, making it less sticky.
+This method works best on plastic or metal fences as the tape may not adhere well to wood fences.
+The double-sided tape may also require occasional replacement due to buildup of dust, dirt, and pests over time, making it less sticky.

-A motion activated sprinkler can be placed at a fence's base to deter cats from walking on it.
-They can also be positioned in the yard to point at the fence and go off whenever it senses a cat walking across the top.
-Cats have an extreme aversion to water, so getting sprinkled on will easily deter them from using the fence as a personal walking path.
+A motion-activated sprinkler can be placed at the base of a fence to discourage cats from walking on it.
+A sprinkler can also be positioned to point at the fence and go off whenever it senses movement along the top.
+Cats have an extreme aversion to water, so being soaked by your sprinkler will easily deter them from using the fence as a personal walking path.

-Foil works in two ways.
-First, it manipulates the light around the area, making the cat unsure of whether or not the fence is a safe place to walk.
-Secondly, according to Cats of Australia, they do not like to walk on aluminum foil.
-This may be due to the noise it makes or the texture of the foil if it is crinkled.
-It can be nailed along the top of the fence to aid in deterring cats.
+Aluminum foil works in two ways.
+First, it manipulates the light around the area, making the cat unsure of whether the fence is a safe place to walk.
+Second, cats do not like to walk on foil.
+This may be due to the noise it makes or the texture of the aluminum foil if it is crinkled.
+It can be nailed along the top of the fence to aid in keeping cats away.

 Wire or String

 Either a taut wire or string can be strung between small posts on top of the fence.
 Cats cannot balance around the string and therefore will no longer attempt to walk along the top.
 Ideally, the wire or string should be 3 to 6 inches high.
-This height is high enough to prevent the cat from being able to maneuver the area, but not too high so as to allow the cat space beneath the wire to walk.
+This is high enough to prevent the cat from being able to maneuver the area, but not high enough to allow the cat space beneath the wire to walk.

 Small, plastic spike strips also prevent cats from walking on a fence.
-These plastic strips utilize small plastic spikes or bumps, which cats do not like to walk on.
-They can easily be nailed to the top of a fence and are also not easily visible, making them ideal for someone who does not wish to detract from their landscaping while in the process of warding away unwanted felines.
+These plastic strips, sometimes known as bird spikes, utilize small plastic spikes or bumps that cats do not like to walk on.
+They can easily be nailed or otherwise affixed to the top of a fence and are also not easily visible, making them ideal for someone who does not wish to detract from their landscaping while warding away unwanted felines.